d-oliveros/ngSmoothScroll/README.md

 Angular smooth scroll
 ==============

 A pure-javascript library and set of directives to scroll smoothly to an element with easing.
+Easing support contributed by Willem Liu with code from Gaëtan Renaudeau.

 No jQuery required.